obi1kenobi/trustfall/docs/docs/language_reference/schema/index.md

 * `[Post!]!` is 1 or more posts

 In our example the last one is the only one we won't be using.
-By making the list non-nullable `[Post!]!` it guarantees a single value - whereas in normal graphql this can still be an empty list.
+By making the list non-nullable `[Post!]!` it guarantees at least one value - whereas in normal GraphQL this can still be an empty list.
 We also can't specify the type as `[Post]` as having a list of multiple posts that can be null doesn't make sense — and would also complicate our queries.